-Each of our non-employee directors receives an annual fee of \$100,000 and the chairperson of our Board receives an additional annual fee of \$75,000.
-The chairperson of the Audit Committee receives an additional annual fee of \$40,000, and the chairperson of each of the Compensation Committee and Nominating and Corporate Governance Committee receives an additional annual fee of \$15,000.
+Each of our non-employee directors receives an annual fee of \$100,000.
+The chairperson of our Board receives an additional annual fee of \$75,000, the chairperson of the Audit Committee receives an additional annual fee of \$40,000, and the chairperson of each of the Compensation Committee and Governance Committee receives an additional annual fee of \$15,000.
+Beginning in the third quarter of 2022 and ending in the third quarter of 2023, the members of the Independent Transaction Committee received a cash retainer of \$10,000 per quarter.
+Cash compensation is payable quarterly.
 Non-employee directors may elect to have 50% or 100% of their annual compensation paid in the form of restricted stock.
-Cash compensation is payable quarterly.
-Beginning in the third quarter of 2022, the members of the Independent Transaction Committee receive a cash retainer of \$10,000 per quarter.
+The number of shares of our restricted stock granted is equal to the quotient obtained by dividing (i) the amount of the annual fee payable to the non-employee director in the form of restricted stock by (ii) the average closing price on Nasdaq of our common stock over the 30 trading days immediately preceding the date of grant.
 The annual period for director compensation runs based on the date of the Annual Meeting of Shareholders each year.